Pylons/pyramid/docs/narr/configuration.rst

 The mechanism simplest for existing Python programmers is "imperative" configuration.
 This is the configuration mode in which developers cede the least amount of control to the framework itself.
-Because application qdevelopers cede the least amount of control to the framework, it is also the easiest configuration mode to understand.
+Because application developers cede the least amount of control to the framework, it is also the easiest configuration mode to understand.

 Here's the simplest :mod:`repoze.bfg` application, configured